serinko/cgk-cli/README.md

 **Prerequisites**

-There 3 Python modules needed.
+There are 3 Python modules needed.
 Easy installation with pip.

 | Module | Installation |
 | --- | --- |